Speyside single malt: Legal status

 Speyside is a "protected region" for Scotch Whisky distilling under UK Government legislation.
-According to Visit Scotland, this region includes the area between the Highlands to the west, Aberdeenshire in the east and extending north to the Cairngorms National Park.
+According to Visit Scotland, this region includes the area between the Highlands to the west, Aberdeenshire in the east and extending south to the Cairngorms National Park.
+Due to the way that the regions are specified, Speyside is wholly within the Highland region and thus whiskies produced in Speyside may legally be described as coming from either region.

 Distilleries

 Illicit distilleries were common in the 1800s, but eventually, licences became available after the passing of the 1823 Excise Act.
 George Smith was the first licensee in Speyside, in 1824, and his small operation at Upper Drumin in the Glen Livet valley eventually grew into the massive Glenlivet enterprise.

 Today, the major distilleries in the region are owned by leading international drinks groups including Diageo, LVMH and Pernod Ricard, by family-owned companies including J. & G. Grant and William Grant & Sons and by The Edrington Group (majority-owned by a charitable trust).

-Roughly 50 percent of Scotland's whisky is made here in the approximately 50 distilleries located in this region.
+Roughly 50 per cent of Scotland's whisky is made here in the approximately 50 distilleries located in this region.
 According to one source, the top five are The Macallan, Glenfiddich, Aberlour, Glenfarclas and Balvenie.

 This dry, warm, region is a natural for whisky distillers because it is close to barley farms, contains the River Spey and is close to the Atlantic port of Garmouth.
 The water in the area is said to have "the lowest level of dissolved minerals" of any area in Scotland, and that may affect the taste of its whiskies.
 Another report explains that "quartzite at the source keeps high levels of minerals from mixing with the water".

 The Visit Scotland website indicates that the region's whiskies have a fruity nature "ranging from ripe pears to sultanas" and some exhibit "sweet, caramel and fruity notes".
 Another review states that the use of peat is not common here, so many of the whiskies are not "smoky"; the article concluded that "typically, most Speyside whisky is fruity, sweet, and nutty, featuring notes of apple, honey, vanilla, and spice".